GLOBAL MARKETS-Dollar surges as Fed ends QE on hawkish note

 By Yasmeen Abutaleb

-NEW YORK, Oct 30 The dollar surged to a three-week high and government bond yields rose on Thursday, one day after the U.S. Federal Reserve took a more hawkish tone in its assessment of the economy as it announced the end of its six-year bond-buying program.
+NEW YORK, Oct 30 Global equity markets were mixed on Thursday while the dollar surged to a three-week high and government bond yields rose, one day after the U.S. Federal Reserve announced the end of its six-year bond-buying stimulus program.

-Global equity markets rose, as Wall Street stocks jumped in afternoon trading and European shares gained as investors were heartened by surprisingly strong third-quarter economic growth in the United States.
+The Fed, as expected, said it would no longer add to its holdings of Treasury bonds and mortgage-backed securities, effectively ending a program that at its peak pumped $85 billion a month into the financial system to hold interest rates down and boost the flagging economy.

-While the Fed's decision to no longer add to its holdings of Treasury bonds and mortgage-backed securities, a program which at its peak pumped $85 billion a month into the financial system, investors were somewhat surprised by the central bank's expression of confidence in the U.S. recovery, despite global growth concerns.
-The policy statement prompted financial markets to rethink the growing consensus that the Fed's first interest-rate hike would not be until late in 2015.
+Less expected was the Fed's expression of confidence in the U.S. recovery, despite global growth concerns, which prompted financial markets to rethink the growing consensus that the Fed's first interest rate hike would be late in 2015.

-The Fed did note in its statement Wednesday after its two-day meeting that overnight borrowing costs would remain near zero for a "considerable time."
+The Fed did note in its statement Wednesday after a two-day meeting that overnight borrowing costs would remain near zero for a "considerable time."

 "The tone in the statement was relatively more hawkish than had been anticipated," said Mohannad Aama, managing director of Beam Capital Management LLC in New York.
 "The FX markets have concluded an interest rate hike is going to happen probably sooner rather than later."

-MSCI's index of equities in 45 countries narrowly rose 0.04 percent.
-The pan-European FTSEurofirst 300 index of leading companies ended 0.6 percent higher at 1,327.58 points.
-The index has risen about 9 percent since a 13-month low hit on Oct.
-16.
+MSCI's index of equities in 45 countries fell 0.4 percent.
+The pan-European FTSEurofirst 300 index of leading companies fell 0.2 percent in a volatile session.

-Visa Inc surged 9.8 percent as the biggest boost to both the Dow and S&P 500 a day after it reported adjusted earnings that topped expectations, and said the mobile payment industry would be a "great driver" for business.
+Visa Inc jumped 8 percent as the biggest boost to both the Dow and S&P 500 a day after it reported adjusted earnings that topped expectations, and said the mobile payment industry would be a "great driver" for business.

-Gold slumped to a three-week low just under $1,200 an ounce , pressured by the strong dollar.
-Oil also fell, with Brent crude down 0.7 percent to $86.51 a barrel and U.S. crude down 1.1 percent to $81.25 a barrel.
+Gold fell to a three-week low just above $1,200 an ounce , pressured by the strong dollar.
+Oil also fell, with U.S. and Brent crude futures down more than 1 percent to $81.02 and $86.20 a barrel, respectively.

-In Brazil, the country's currency, the real, and stocks rallied on Thursday, a day after the central bank unexpectedly hiked interest rates, which signaled that President Dilma Rousseff may make market-friendly policy changes after her narrow re-election victory on Sunday.
+Brazil surprised markets late on Wednesday by hiking interest rates, a bold move that signals President Dilma Rousseff may make market-friendly policy changes after her narrow re-election victory on Sunday.

-The real jumped as much as 3 percent while the benchmark Bovespa index rose 2.8 percent.
-The real had hit a nine-year low against the dollar on Monday after Rousseff defeated challenger Aecio Neves.
-(Editing by Meredith Mazzilli and Leslie Adler)
+The rate hike could give the Brazilian real a further lift.
+It fell to a nine-year low against the dollar on Monday after Rousseff defeated market-friendly challenger Aecio Neves, but pared losses as some of the pessimism faded.
+(Editing by Meredith Mazzilli)

 * Millicom signs agreement to sell and lease back towers to American Tower in Paraguay